Best Travel Money Cards

 - If you check the exchange rate your bank is offering, it might actually be more advantageous than the rate the travel money card is offering.
 And some cards use Mastercard and Visa consumer exchange rates, which are generally even more attractive than the rates offered by the banks.

 - While you can spend money in practically any other currency than the ones on your card, you will have to pay a currency conversion fee, which can prove to be quite steep.
 There are also vendors who only accept cash.

 - Some travel money cards don't charge ATM fees and some do.
 However, this isn't the only issue.
 You will also have to pay the fees charged by the operators of the ATMs and these fees vary from country to country.
 So, with some cards, you will have to pay a fee twice for cash withdrawals.
 Furthermore, while most travel money cards specify their own limits on cash withdrawals, these might be lower in certain countries as these also vary according to the operator of the ATM.

 - While many travel money cards advertise the ease of using BPAY to reload the card, the fact is that it can take between two and three days for the funds to be available on your card.
-So, don't wait until you run out of money completely to reload your card or you might have an unpleasant few days until the money reaches your card.

 - When you get home, you'll probably want to recover any leftover funds on your card, especially if you aren't planning on visiting the same destination any time soon.
 The problem is that not only do you lose on exchanging money back into Australian dollars but you might also have to pay a fee to the card issuer to get your money refunded.